 Chris Huether will spend approximately an hour with you, free of charge, to review your current situation and determine whether bankruptcy is the best option for you.

 If you decide to file, we will walk you through every step of the process.
 We normally charge a flat fee for bankruptcy filings, the fee may vary depending on how complicated it is.

 For more information on our fees and the process, please view our Frequently Asked Bankruptcy Questions.

-Please complete our Free Initial Review form on the right or give us a call to set up a time.
+Please complete our Initial Review form here, and someone will get back to you right away to set up a phone call or meeting..

 Annual Credit Report – you are entitled to one free credit report from each credit agency per year; you can create an account print or save the reports from this site.